JM4ier/mmu/README.md

 This  is a basic simulator for virtual memory on X86_64.

-It is loosely based on the Sandy Bridge MMU, as described [here](https://www.realworldtech.com/sandy-bridge/7/)
+It is loosely based on the Sandy Bridge memory subsystem, as described [here](https://www.realworldtech.com/sandy-bridge/7/)

+The main goal was to precisely write down what happens when accessing memory, to be used as learning material.
+The relevant file to look at in that case would be `src/main.rs`.

+It can also be used to simulate paging & memory accesses, which is a nice bonus.

 ## Usage